top of page

 • Apr 21

-• 2 min read
+• 3 min read

 When we talk about the "postpartum period," the conversation usually focuses on the birthing parent and the baby.
-But at Boston Birth Village, we know that the transition into parenthood is a total identity shift for everyone involved.
+But at Boston Birth Village, we know that the transition into parenthood is a total identity shift for everyone involved!

 I recently spoke with a new father who described his first week home as "feeling like a guest in my own living room."
-He was doing all the things-the diaper changes, the grocery runs, the endless loads of laundry- but he felt like he was almost a sideline observer of his own family.
+He was doing all the things—the diaper changes, the grocery runs, the endless loads of laundry—but he felt like he was almost a sideline observer of his own family.
 He shared that he didn't want to bring up his own exhaustion or feelings of isolation because of all his partner was going through.

 The Myth of the "Silent Partner"

-Society often tells men that their job is to be the "rock"- to keep their own worries quiet.
+That conversation stayed with me!
+It highlighted the "silent partner" myth we see so often.
+Society often tells men that their job is to be the "rock"—to keep their own worries quiet.
 However, the data tells a different story.
 Research suggests that roughly 1 in 10 fathers experience paternal postpartum depression, and up to 15% develop a clinically significant anxiety disorder during the transition to parenthood.

 Despite these challenges, modern fathers are more engaged than ever before and deserve a place to connect with other local dads and share their experiences.
 Boston Birth Village is excited to offer our own Dad’s Group!
-We believe that as the expectations for fathers grow, the support systems for them must grow, too.
+We believe that as the expectations for fathers grow, the support systems for them must grow, too!

-What to Expect
+What to Expect in the Dad's Group

 Our group is a low-pressure space to: